Have you ever read a book that made you more overwhelmed than inspired?

 It’s a vital part of personal growth.

 I may get sloppy in some aspects of my personal development journey.

 But I don’t derail from these 5 things.

-I consciously do all 5 every day to achieve personal growth and continous improvement.
+I consciously do all five every day to achieve personal growth and continuous improvement.

-It’s highly unlikely to find a good reason not to.
+It’s highly unlikely that you’ll find a good reason not to.

 Now it’s your turn.